jacopok/clean-coding-thesis/galileian_thesis.md

 --- reaching the same, wrong result with three independent approaches is possible but unlikely.

 This kind of testing is definitely useful, but it is not the main subject of this section.
-What we will discuss instead is how to make an automated test suite, which can be expanded as more features are added to the code, and which may be made complete enough that the fact it passes may give us a reasonable degree of confidence that our code is working sensibly.
+What we will discuss instead is how to make an _automated test suite_, which can be expanded as more features are added to the code, and which may be made complete enough that the fact it passes may give us a reasonable degree of confidence that our code is working sensibly.